oasysai/oasysdb/readme.md

 // Open OasysDB database with connection to SQLite.
-// Connection is required for new database but optional for existing ones.
+// Connection is required for new database but optional for existing ones. let sqlite = "sqlite://sqlite.db";
-// If the connection is provided, it will overwrite the previous connection.
-// The SQL connection will only be used to sync vectors with OasysDB. let sqlite = "sqlite://sqlite.db";
 let db = Database::open("odb_test", Some(sqlite)).unwrap();